-Daniel Rock is a Ph.D.
-Candidate at MIT Sloan and Researcher at the Initiative on the Digital Economy.
+Daniel Rock is a PhD Candidate at MIT Sloan and a Researcher at the MIT Initiative on the Digital Economy.

-Before beginning his studies at MIT, Daniel worked as an algorithmic trader in Chicago.
-He received a S.B. in economics in 2010 from the Wharton School of the University of Pennsylvania.
+Before beginning his studies at MIT, Daniel worked as an algorithmic trader.
+He received a B.S. in economics from the Wharton School of the University of Pennsylvania.